apache/druid/docs/querying/dimensionspecs.md

 }
 ```

 When specifying a `DimensionSpec` on a numeric column, you should include the type of the column in the `outputType` field.
-If left unspecified, the `outputType` defaults to STRING.
+The `outputType` defaults to STRING when not specified.

 See [Output Types](#output-types) for more details.